cutthroat78/Language-Learning-Resources/README.md

 - Make template file with sections that I should I use in all files
 - List all languages each resource in langauge-resources.md file have
 - Add wikipedia pages for language families/categories
+- Maybe make program that can auto fill parts of a template (Like auto find the link for languages wikipedia page)
 ### Languages To Find (More) Resources for/Research
 - [Dzongkha](https://en.wikipedia.org/wiki/Dzongkha)
 #### Native American